 - Reduced earning capacity – This happens when you must take a job making less money due to your accident injuries.

 It might be more difficult to put a price tag on noneconomic damages, but an attorney can help you calculate a value for them.
-These types of damages include:
+Most motorcycle accident lawyers use the multiplier method to assign a value to them.
+Usually, they add all the hard numbers – the quantifiable damages that you incurred – and multiply that figure with a number ranging from 1.5 to 5, with 3 being the most common.
+These types of non-economic damages include:

 - Pain and suffering